ucldc/ucldc-docs/docs/technical-docs/solr-api.md

 The Metadata Schema
 ================
 The metadata schema was developed to be interoperable with the DPLA metadata schema, while also supporting the needs of the new Calisphere.
 This schema is still undergoing active development.
-Find the most up-to-date scheme on GitHub: [https://github.com/ucldc/solr_api/blob/master/dc-collection/conf/schema.xml](https://github.com/ucldc/solr_api/blob/master/dc-collection/conf/schema.xml) and subscribe to the [wiki page](https://wiki.library.ucsf.edu/display/UCLDC/Solr+API) to get an email update when changes are made.
+Find the most up-to-date scheme on GitHub: <a href="https://github.com/ucldc/solr_api/blob/master/dc-collection/conf/schema.xml" target="_blank">github.com/ucldc/solr_api/</a> and subscribe to the <a href="https://wiki.library.ucsf.edu/display/UCLDC/Solr+API">wiki page</a> to get an email update when changes are made.

 <table class="confluenceTable">
   <tbody>